KittyGiraudel/sass-guidelines/en/_syntax.md

 To prevent such situations, we talked a lot about [the Inception rule](http://thesassway.com/beginner/the-inception-rule) a few years back.
 It advised against nesting more than 3 levels deep, as a reference to the movie Inception from Christopher Nolan.
 I would be more drastic and recommend to **avoid selector nesting as much as possible**.

-While there are obviously a few exceptions to this rule as we’ll see in the next section, this opinion seems to be quite populer.
+While there are obviously a few exceptions to this rule as we’ll see in the next section, this opinion seems to be quite popular.
 You can read about it more in details in [Beware of Selector Nesting](http://www.sitepoint.com/beware-selector-nesting-sass/) and [Avoid nested selectors for more modular CSS](http://thesassway.com/intermediate/avoid-nested-selectors-for-more-modular-css).

 ### Exceptions